xframes-project/xframes-website/src/pages/faq.md

 ## Can I distribute XFrames applications as standalone applications?

 The short answer is yes!
+This is especially true if you are using compiled languages, because you would just need to include the executable and the library files (.dll, .so or .dynlab).
+For interpreted languages you may need to also distribute the interpreter, or embed your application into it (this is the case with Node.js and Python).
-It is best to refer to the docs and/or README file for the corresponding programming language you intend to use.
+That said, it is best to refer to the docs and/or README file for the corresponding programming language you intend to use.
 Go ahead and file an issue in the corresponding repo if details are missing.

 ## How large are the standalone applications?